qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 + The AAL field indicates the alternate alleles of the variant.
 In this case, the value is NA, which indicates that the alternate alleles are not available.
 + The CO field indicates the components of the variant.
 In this case, the value is chr1_876903-chr20_29368734, which indicates that the variant is a breakend involving chromosome 1 and chromosome 20 and spanning from position 876903 on chromosome 1 to position 29368734 on chromosome 20.

-when performing statistical analyses of structural variants, it is generally best to consider each breakend variant as a separate event, in order to preserve the maximum amount of information about the individual variants.

 ## Structural variation detection algorithm

 <div align=center>